Full Stack Web Development Internship Program

-Introduction to Persistence & Hibernate
+Introduction to Persistence & Hibernate framework

 To understand Persistence, we first need to know what Hibernate stands for.
 Persistence is basically an object-relational mapping (ORM) library for the Java language, providing a framework for mapping an object-oriented domain model to a traditional relational database.
 Hibernate solves object-relational impedance mismatch problems by replacing direct persistence-related database accesses with high-level object handling functions.
 On the other hand, Persistence an instance of plain old Java object (POJO) class that represents a table.
 When a POJO instance is in session scope, it is said to be persistent i.e. Hibernate detects any changes made to that object and synchronizes it with database when the session is closed.
 Thus, persistence can be deemed as one of the ultimate features of the Hibernate framework.